pierredavidbelanger/npwb/readme.md

 in fact, this can contains anythings `browserify` and `babelify` can compile :)

 `index.scss` contains standard SASS style instructions.

+Other useful switches:

+- `--vuejsx`: to compile Vue compatible `.jsx` file
+- `--angularjs`: to auto annotate AngularJS when minifying
+- `--less *.less`: to compile LESS style instructions

 ### For dev time: build, watch and serve